White House (plantation): US Park Service Excavation in 1935

 A 1935 excavation by the United States Park Service discovered "traces of three different houses on the same foundations."
 These included the original White House Mansion, the second that burned down during the Civil War on 27 June 1862, and the third that burned in 1880.
 The oldest bricks were laid in English Bond and were from before 1700.

-The White House (the Presidents House) in Washington, D.C.
+The Other White House (the U.S. President's House) in Washington, D.C.

-Although George Washington and his wife never lived in the presidential mansion now known as the White House in Washington, D.C., construction of the building started during his term in office, and it is speculated that the name may have derived from White House Plantation, where the couple had shared many pleasant memories.
+Located in the town named for the first U.S. president, Washington City, the governmental mansion of U.S. presidents is called the White House.
+Construction began during the first president's term in office, but President George Washington and his wife Lady (Martha) Washington never lived there.
+It is speculated by some people that the name may have derived from White House Plantation.